ljfranklin/terraform-resource/README.md

 * `terraform_source`: *Required.* The relative path of the directory containing your Terraform configuration files.
 For example: if your `.tf` files are stored in a git repo called `prod-config` under a directory `terraform-configs`, you could do a `get: prod-config` in your pipeline with `terraform_source: prod-config/terraform-configs/` as the source.

 * `env_name`: *Optional.* The name of the environment to create or modify.
+A [Terraform workspace](https://www.terraform.io/docs/state/workspaces.html) will be created with this name.
 Multiple environments can be managed with a single resource.

 * `generate_random_name`: *Optional.
 Default `false`* Generates a random `env_name` (e.g. "coffee-bee").
 See [Single vs Pool](#managing-a-single-environment-vs-a-pool-of-environments) section below.